humanmade/edgeo/README.md

 A Lambda@Edge function for fetching Geo Location data and sending custom response headers.
 Ideal for analytics.

-This implementation requires [ip-api.com](https://ip-api.com), it is recommended to use it with a pro subscription to avoid hitting the rate limits.
+This repo uses Serverless to create 2 lambda functions, one for Lambda@Edge and another to perform the lookups from the MaxMind GeoLite2 database.

 ## Output